Turkcell/TurkcelIId_iOS_sdk/README.md

 TurkcellId_iOS_sdk
 ===================

 Turkcell ID SDK provides an authentication mechanism for iOS applications by using Turkcell user info.
+Requires SystemConfiguration.framework.

 You may get the Application ID from sabri.elci@turkcell.com.tr